ac72177/moondial/README.md

 - current moon phase
 - position in the sky
 - approximate angle to the horizon
-- user location in relation to hemisphere
+- not account for daylight savings and only be applicable in the Northern Hemisphere

 Consequently, *Moondial* serves to fulfill my overdue promise to a kid, who is an astronomy fanatic and will teach them how to use the moon to determine what time it is.
 Previously, I drew diagrams and explanations on paper to which